Mo-Khalifa96/Data-Analysis-and-Machine-Learning-for-Predictive-Pricing/README.md

 <br>

 ## Quick Access
 **As always, I have provided two links to quickly access the project.
-Both will direct you the Jupyter Notebook with all the code and corresponding output, broken down and organized into separate sections or cells, each section supplied with explanations and take aways that guide the development of the project one step at a time.
+Both will direct you to the Jupyter Notebook with all the code and corresponding output, broken down and organized into separate sections or cells, each section supplied with explanations and takeaways that guide the development of the project one step at a time.
 However, whilst the first link renders the code and output for viewing only, the second one will enable you in addition to interact with the code and reproduce the results if you wish so.
 I would recommend the second link as the final section provides a function that takes input from the user with all the car attributes they have in mind, and employs the model to return back a price prediction that best corresponds to these given attributes.
 Feel free to try it yourself.** <br>